Practicum Courses Requiring Approval Lists

 Involves an intense small group inquiry with youth through grade 6.
 Graduate students teach a small group, document and assess students' literacy learning, and analyze instructional interactions drawing on theories of literacy development.
 Emphasis includes creating contexts for inquiry, text selection, responsive reading and writing instruction, and engaging with families.
 Graduate students develop communities of professional practice as they engage as responsive literacy coaches, analyzing teaching interactions, and offering reflections and possibilities for future instruction.
 Prerequisite: ERDG 600 or 601.
 Students in the literacy programs must receive a B or better in the final practicum course(s).

 Theory and practice of integrated literacy instruction.
-Topics include: historical perspectives on integrated language arts, and between language arts, different kinds of integration (within language arts, between language arts and subject areas, within and across grade levels, etc.) developing integrated units of instruction, teaching skills within themes, and assessing children's literacy progress.
-Important Departmental Policy.
+Topics include: historical perspectives on integrated language arts, different kinds of integration (within language arts, between language arts and subject areas, within and across grade levels, etc.) developing integrated units of instruction, teaching skills within themes, and assessing children's literacy progress

 This course focuses on how popular culture and visual media have changed how we think about English language arts.
 One component of the course focuses on major theories of popular culture and visual media.
 Another component involves exploring how popular culture and visual media can be integrated into classroom practice.